IITDBGroup/ProvenanceWeek2021/cfp.md

 Papers must be:
 - not published or under review elsewhere
-- no longer than 8 pages
+- no longer than 10 pages + references and appendix
+- Submitting shorter papers is not discouraged.
+Specifically, papers presenting visionary or preliminary ideas often tend to be shorter than the page limit.
 - formatted according to the LIPIcs guidelines:
   - [LIPIcs author guidelines](https://www.dagstuhl.de/en/publications/lipics/instructions-for-authors/)
 - submitted as PDF files to the TaPP track at: